Topics The Psalms |

 Summary of verse 1:

 Like much of the book of Psalms, this verse is written in a form of Hebrew poetry, called chiasmus, where one idea is expressed in two or more different ways by paralleling different words and phrases.
 In this verse the "straight ones" are those who do not walk, stand or sit (three parallel actions) in the path of the ones who depart from the path, miss the mark or follow the crowd (three parallel persons).
 It is also of interest that the actions are progressive, from moving along the path, to stopping in the path and then sitting down to remain.
-In the same way, the type of persons are also progressive, one who walks away from the path, to one who has missed the destination and then to the one who just blindly follows others.
+In the same way, the type of persons is also progressive, one who walks away from the path, to one who has missed the destination and then to the one who just blindly follows others.

 but his delight is in the law of the LORD, and on his law he meditates day and night.